Anne Rasmussen (educator): Career

-Rasmussen has written articles appearing in many journals, including Ethnomusicology, Asian Music, Popular Music, American Music, The World of Music, The Garland Encyclopaedia of World Music, and the Harvard Dictionary of Music.
+Anne K. Rasmussen has authored and co-edited five books and written articles appearing in many journals, including Ethnomusicology, Asian Music, Popular Music, American Music, The World of Music, The Garland Encyclopaedia of World Music, and the Harvard Dictionary of Music.
 She produced four CD recordings documenting immigrant and community music in the United States.
-She is a former Fulbright senior scholar and served as the First Vice President of the Society for Ethnomusicology.
+She is the recipient of two Fulbright Fellowships for research in Indonesia, a Sultan Qaboos Cultural Center Fellowship for research in Oman, and a fellowship from the American Council of Learned Societies (ACLS), and a grant from the French Centre National de Recherche Scientifique, she has also served as President of the Society for Ethnomusicology.

-Rasmussen has been teaching courses in ethnomusicology at The College of William & Mary since 1993, where she also directs with Middle Eastern Music Ensemble.
+Rasmussen has been teaching courses in ethnomusicology at The College of William & Mary since 1993, where she also directs with Middle Eastern Music Ensemble, founded in 1994.

-Rasmussen accompanied Indonesian Qur'an reciter Maria Ulfah during the latter's 1999 tour of the United States under the auspices of the Middle East Studies Association of North America.
-In 2010 and 2011, she was hosted by the government of Oman and the Sultan Qaboos Cultural Center for her musicology research there.
+Rasmussen has hosted numerous artists and scholars on tour in the US and at her home institution, the College of William & Mary.
+She accompanied Indonesian Qur'an reciter Maria Ulfah, a primary collaborator in Indonesia, during Ulfa's 1999 tour of the United States under the auspices of the Middle East Studies Association of North America, and again in 2016 with the sponsorship of the Embassy of Indonesia and the Smithsonian Institution In 2010 and 2011, she was hosted by the government of Oman and the Sultan Qaboos Cultural Center for her musicology research there.
+She continues ties to the Sultanate of Oman and has co-directed numerous student study-abroad tours to the country.
+Since 1994, the Middle Eastern Music Ensemble that she directs at William & Mary has hosted visiting guest artists and scholars from the Arab World, the Middle East Region and Asia on a regular basis.

 Awards

+In addition to the research fellowships she has earned, Rasmussen has won prestigious awards for her scholarship.
 In 2002, Rasmussen won the Jaap Kunst Prize for her work "The Qur'an in Indonesian Daily Life: The Public Project of Musical Oratory" from the Society for Ethnomusicology.
 This award is given to the best article published annually in the field of ethnomusicology.
 The purpose of this prize is "[t]o recognize the most significant article in ethnomusicology written by a member of the Society for Ethnomusicology and published within the previous year (whether in the journal Ethnomusicology or in another journal or edited collection)."

 In 2011, her book Women, the Recited Qur’an, and Islamic Music in Indonesia received the Alan Merriam Prize Honorable Mention.

-She received the Phi Beta Kappa Award for Excellence in Teaching.